Blog / Remote Team Training

 Start with the role scorecard before training videos

 SHRM's employee development guidance frames training around job-specific skills and performance needs.
-That is the right lens for outsourcing.
 A remote assistant does not need every company detail on day 1.
-They need to know which outcomes the role protects, how work gets reviewed, and where judgment stops.
+They need to know what the role protects, how work gets reviewed, and where judgment stops.

 Build week 1 around context, access, and examples